You spend a third of your life in your bedroom, so it is vitally important to make sure your space is stylish yet functional and calming.

 Don't be afraid to go bold.
-Many people think bedrooms need to be calm and serene, but if you prefer color, such as fuchsia nightstands, go for it.
+Many people think bedrooms need to be calm and serene, but if you prefer colour, such as fuchsia nightstands, go for it.

-I think one of the most important things when deciding how to decorate a bedroom is colour.
+I think one of the essential things when deciding how to decorate a bedroom is colour.
 What is it that you want from the room?
-So far in our home, we have only decorated the children's bedrooms so we've been having lot's of fun with bright colour and decor choices as that is where they have all their toys and play.
+So far in our home, we have only painted the children's bedrooms, so we've been having lot's of fun with bright colour and decor choices as that is where they have all their toys and play.

-However, when the time comes for us to work on our own bedroom we will go for calmer, more subtle colours.
-Go for muted tones rather than bright ones when choosing your colour and this will help you create a space to relax and unwind in at the end of a busy day.
+However, when the time comes for us to work on our bedroom, we will go for calmer, more subtle colours.
+Go for muted tones rather than bright ones when choosing your colour, and this will help you create a space to relax and unwind in at the end of a busy day.

-The Bedroom is a very important room in any home.
+The Bedroom is a significant room in any home.
 It's the place where you relax both physically and mentally.
 A bedroom shouldn't be a place just for sleep, but also a place that stimulates the imagination.
-And while white or beige might be a great idea for a bedroom colour scheme, I for one, am fascinated with darker colours.
-The main reason is simple: anything you place on such a backdrop will pop out and create a wonderful contrast.
+And while white or beige might be an excellent idea for a bedroom colour scheme, I for one, am fascinated with darker colours.
+The main reason is simple: anything you place on such a backdrop will pop out and create an excellent contrast.

 For me, a successful decorating scheme for a bedroom is one which encompasses the dual aspects of decoration but also the element of creating a sense of sleep-inducing calm.
 Here is how best to achieve this:

 Position the bed facing or side on to a window (try to avoid putting the headboard against a window/bay as it could be drafty and looks messy from the outside!).